QSMV Dominion Monarch

 QSMV Dominion Monarch was a UK passenger and refrigerated cargo liner.
 Her name was a reference to the Dominion of New Zealand.
-The unusual prefix "QSMV" stood for quadruple-screw motor vessel.
+The prefix "QSMV" stood for quadruple-screw motor vessel.

-The ship was built in England in 1937–39, and when new she set a number of records for her size and power.
+The ship was built in England in 1937–39, and when new, she set a number of records for her size and power.
 She operated between Britain and New Zealand via Australia in civilian service 1938–40 and 1948–62 and was a troop ship 1940–47.
-She spent half of 1962 in the Port of Seattle as a floating hotel for the Century 21 Exposition and was then scrapped in Japan.
+She spent half of 1962 in the Port of Seattle as a floating hotel for the Century 21 Exposition, and was then scrapped in Japan.

 Building

 Swan Hunter and Wigham Richardson of Wallsend, built Dominion Monarch as yard number 1547 for Shaw, Savill & Albion Line.
 Her keel was laid on 14 July 1937 in one of Swan Hunter's West Yards.
 She represented a transition in steel shipbuilding, as the decks and butts of her topside plating were assembled by electric welding (then relatively new in British shipyards) but the rest of her hull were assembled by the more traditional method of rivetting.
 She cost £1,500,000 to build.

 Eleanor, Lady Harrison, wife of Frederick Lewis, 1st Baron Essendon launched the ship on 27 July 1938.
 The London & North Eastern Railway laid on a special train that ran non-stop from London to Wallsend.
 Hauled by locomotive No. 4492 Dominion of New Zealand, it carried dignitaries including the High Commissioners of Australia, South Africa, Southern Rhodesia and New Zealand.
 Baron Essendon was Chairman of Furness Withy, which had been Shaw, Savill & Albion's parent company since 1933.